+Perhaps for some, but data shows this is certainly not the case for all retailers.
 In 2018, industry giants like Sears and Toys R Us shuttered all their locations and filed for bankruptcy.
 While store closures and company bankruptcies are a part of the normal ebb and flow of retail, what we are experiencing now is anything but normal.
-Retailers must adapt to meet the needs of contemporary consumers.
+Retail analytics show that companies must adapt to meet the needs of contemporary consumers.

-According to Coresight Research, retail is at its “peak” which is the best state retailers can experience, within the constraints of the U.S. economy.
-However, companies should keep their eyes open because when the next downturn happens, they might be the next to announce bankruptcy.
+According to analysis from Coresight Research, retail is at its “peak,” which is the best state retailers can experience, within the constraints of the U.S. economy.
+However, retail companies should keep their eyes on customer data analytics, because when the next downturn happens, they might be the next to announce bankruptcy.

 So, why are retailers unable to stay open during such abundant times?
-The easy (and somewhat common) explanation is that ecommerce has killed brick and mortar retail.
-But we live in a world of great complexity and retailers cannot solely blame consumer trends or ecommerce as the reason they didn’t survive.
+The easy (and somewhat common) explanation is that e-commerce has killed brick and mortar retail.
+But we live in a world of great complexity, and retailers cannot solely blame consumer trends or e-commerce as the reason they didn’t survive.
 Overall, companies are under severe pressure to adapt to the new retail landscape.
-And, some are doing better than others but there is still much work to be done, and many more store closures are on the horizon in 2019.
+Some are doing better than others, but there is still much work to be done, and customer data analysis shows many more store closures are on the horizon in 2019.